Parametrisation and dictionary for CP violating Higgs boson interactions: Conclusions

-To put our results in perspective, we also discussed the current experimental constraints and future prospects for probing CP violating Higgs boson couplings in various production and decay channels, emphasizing how different parametrisations impact the interpretation of the results.
+To put our results in perspective, we also briefly summarized some of the recent literature relevant for CP violation in the Higgs sector, emphasizing how different parametrisations impact the interpretation of the results.

 Our results aim to provide a unifying language to bridge different theoretical approaches and experimental strategies, promoting a more transparent and accurate comparison of CP violating studies in the Higgs sector.
 This can be particularly valuable in global fits, reinterpretation of results, and the design of future analyses both at the LHC and future colliders.